 Switching from ISDN to a VoIP/cloud-hosted phone system isn’t as complicated as you might think.

-The first step is to get a spec together outlining exactly what your business definitely needs and maybe some “nice to haves”.
-Then you can do some online research or call some cloud telecom providers to see what they offer.
+The first step is to get a spec outlining your business needs and maybe some “nice to haves”.
+Then you can do online research or call cloud telecom providers to see what they offer.
 This should get you to a point where you have some options to consider and prices to compare.

 Assuming your business is in an area that has access to VoIP technology, you need to consider two things: